lili-carbonn/Multi_Threaded_Concurrency_Examples_Public/README.md

 # Multi_Threaded_Concurrency_Examples
 This project demonstrates advanced multithreaded programming concepts in C, focusing on thread synchronization, resource management, and deadlock prevention.
 It contains two separate programs that solve different concurrency problems.

+The full project is available at `https://github.com/lili-carbonn/OS_Simulation_Project/`

+If you would like to view the full code, you should request access.
+This is due to concerns of plagiarism.

 ## Authors

 - Leala Carbonneau